Exponential self-similar mixing by incompressible flows: First geometric construction

-In this paper we often consider paths and curves which vary in time; in this case, $\gamma$ is a map from the rectangle $I\times J$ to the plane $\R^2$, where $I$ is a time interval (open, closed, or else), and $\Gamma$ is a map that to every $t\in I$ associate a curve $\Gamma(t)$ in $\R^2$; when we speak of regularity for such objects we refer to the regularity of the parametrization map $\gamma$ in both variables.
+\begin{parag}[Time-dependent paths and curves] Throughout the paper, we often consider paths and curves that depend on time.
+In this case, $\gamma$ is a map from the product $I\times J$ to the plane $\R^2$, where $I$ is a time interval (which could be open, closed, or neither), and $\Gamma$ is a map that assigns a curve $\Gamma(t)$ in $\R^2$ to every $t\in I$.
+The regularity of these paths and curves is then intended as the regularity of $\gamma$ in both variables.

-In the following we reserve the letter $t$ for the time variable in $I$ and the letter $s$ for the parametrization variable in $J$, we write $\dot\gamma$ for the partial derivative \wrt~$s$, and $\bd_t\gamma$ for the partial derivative \wrt~$t$.
+In what follows, we reserve the letter~$t$ for the time variable in $I$ and the letter~$s$ for the parametrization variable in $J$.
+Correspondingly, we write $\bd_t\gamma$ for the partial derivative with respect to~$t$ and $\dot\gamma$ for the partial derivative with respect to~$s$.